mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

 Julia.

 Julia is a dynamic language, so it would have the same problem if you'd try to run Python directly on an UPMEM device.
 Again, you can't really really place Julia's runtime and JIT compiler onto such a device.
-It works with CPUs because they have big shared pool of memory, but on future devices, their computational cores are going to be sharded and not have shared memory.
+It works with CPUs because they have a big shared pool of memory, but on future devices, their computational cores are going to be sharded and not have shared memory.
 So any runtime would need to be replicated on each computational core.

 I am not a Julia expert, but since it does have GPU capabilities, I'd assume it has a way of JIT compiling the necessary kernels for it.
 But at that point you are just doing the same thing as Spiral, so it becomes a question of which language is easier to adapt to the needs of the novel hardware.

 I started working on the UPMEM backend for Spiral in mid December and it took me 2 weeks of full time work to finish it.
 I had to take a week to do things like tighten up the reference counting pass on the C backend, improve the pattern matcher and add new Ops to the language for the sake of interop.
 That is the kind of work that won't be recurring if I needed to do a backend for a device other than UPMEM.
 So a week is a decent estimate.
 After that the novel piece of hardware will have access to the entirety of Python's and C's ecosystem.
 Or .NET's and C++'s.

-Right now Spiral does not have a Cuda backend, but since I am familiar with it, I could do it half a week.
+Right now Spiral does not have a Cuda backend, but since I am familiar with it, I could do it in half a week.

 Could a Julia or a Rust or some other language expert boast about the same thing?
-Well, obviously I can't claim that I could do the same thing for arbitrary novel hardware, but Spiral is fast to set up.
+Well, obviously I can't claim that I could do it in the same timespan for arbitrary novel hardware, but Spiral is fast to set up.

 And as a language Spiral is very expressive.
 Going from programming the kernels in a low level language like C to a high level functional language like Spiral would result in a huge increase in productivity.